At New Method Wellness, we provide many different programs for all sorts of addictions.

 However, internet addiction can cause serious problems.
 It can affect someone’s mood, attention span, and sense of self-worth and even fuel other addictions.

 Internet use addiction isn’t just a problem in itself.
 While it’s frustrating to see someone giving up on responsibilities, social engagements, and friends, it’s even more frustrating to see them suffering from depression.
-But studies show that too much internet use can lead to mental health issues.
+But studies show that too much internet use can lead to behavioral health issues.

 The science around this is complicated.
 But essentially, the brain’s rewards system gets rewired to focus on the internet when someone spends too much time online.
 The online world moves a lot quicker than in real life.
 People used to getting quick rewards online develop emotional regulation problems in the real world.